Legend of the Red Dragon: Gameplay

-While a player is looking for forest monsters a number of random forest events can occur; these involve simple events such as finding gold or gems as well as interactions with a number of non-player characters such as Olivia, men/maidens in distress, The old hag, the old man, etc. and the opportunity to advance in your skill if they pass the test.
-This is also where a player encounters the Flowers in the fairy garden and meets up with a group of fairies bathing.
+While a player is looking for forest monsters a number of random forest events can occur; these involve simple events such as finding gold or gems as well as interactions with a number of non-player characters such as Olivia, men/maidens in distress, the old hag, and the old man, and the opportunity to advance in your skill if they pass the test.
+This is also where a player encounters flowers in the fairy garden and meets up with a group of fairies bathing.

 There are three non-player characters located at the Inn: Seth Able the bard, Violet the barmaid, and the unnamed Bartender.
 Seth Able the bard will sing a song for a player.
 Once a day, players can listen to Seth's song and receive a bonus, such as the doubling of one's bank account, or additional forest or player vs. player fight opportunities.
 The Bartender provides services and information to any warrior who can pay him in gold or gems, but provides nothing for free.

 Male players can also flirt with Violet, and female players with Seth Able (named after Robinson), in a fashion similar to flirting with other players.
 Success is based on the player's charm points.
 A marriage to Violet or Seth may last one day or two months or more; unlike player-player marriages, the software may terminate these bonds at any time.
 During marriage, offspring are possible for male players, and more likely for female players.
 Offspring bring sometimes surprising benefits to warriors.

 LORD allows many players to play simultaneously, in BBSs that support it.
 This allows real-time player-versus-player battles.

 LORD features several in-game message boards, as well as a limited electronic mail system, which allow players to converse.
 Players may use the mail system to send flirtations to other players of the opposite sex, propose trysts, or marriage.